Abarim Publications' online Biblical Greek Dictionary

 - Together with θεος (theos), meaning god or God: the adjective φιλοθεος (philotheos), meaning God-loving (2 Timothy 3:4 only).

 - Together with the noun νεικος (neikos), meaning quarrel or strife (and which doesn't occur independently in the Bible): the adjective φιλονεικος (philoneikos), meaning quarrel-loving (1 Corinthians 11:16 only).
 From this word derives:

 - The noun φιλονεικια (philoneikia), which describes the kind of dispute that arises when quarrel-lovers get at it (Luke 22:24 only).

-- Together with the adjective ξενος (xenos), meaning strange or foreign: the adjective φιλοξενος (philoxenos), meaning stranger-loving, or hospitable, kind to strangers (1 Timothy 3:2, Titus 1:8 and 1 Peter 4:9).
+- Together with the adjective ξενος (xenos), meaning strange or foreign: the adjective φιλοξενος (philoxenos), meaning stranger-loving, or hospitable, kind to strangers (1 Timothy 3:2, Titus 1:8 and 1 Peter 4:9 only).
 From this word derives:

-- Together with the noun σοφια (sophia), meaning wisdom or skill: the adjective φιλοσοφος (philosophos), meaning philosopher, which popularly is interpreted as a "lover of wisdom", but which rather describes someone who derives the course of his life from wisdom or skill (rather than greed, fun, money etcetera).
+- Together with the noun σοφια (sophia), meaning wisdom or skill: the adjective φιλοσοφος (philosophos), meaning philosopher (Acts 17:18 only).
+This noun is popularly interpreted as a "lover of wisdom", but it rather describes someone who derives the course of his life from wisdom or skill (rather than greed, fun, money etcetera).
 From this noun comes:

 - Together with the noun στοργη (storge), which isn't used independently in the Bible, and which describes mostly the love between family members: the adjective φιλοστοργος (philostorgos), meaning family-loving; with the kind of safe and secure love that usually exists between parents and children and vice versa, and when all is well even between husband and wife (when they consider each other blood-family, from which one can not divorce).
 This graceful adjective occurs in the Bible only in Romans 12:10.